maxprehl/dotfiles/README.md

 ## THERE ARE MULTIPLE BRANCHES OF THIS REPO

+The `master` branch is meant for use in it's own proper working repository to compare example files, handle merging from the other branches, etc.

-The `master` branch is designed for use in Windows Subsystem for Linux environments and enables both Linux and Windows configuration from one place.
+Use the `prod` branch for use in Windows Subsystem for Linux environments.
+This enables both Linux and Windows configuration from one place.

 Use the `linux` branch for linux-only systems (bare metal installs, VM's, etc)